 We have the most incredible theme park just over an hour away by plane.
-This is a game changer for me.
-Ok I visited alone and really have to see what the boys think of it.
+This is a game-changer for me.
+Ok, I visited alone and have to see what the boys think.
 But being a lover of theme parks, I am a hard customer to please.
-And I LOVED Europa-Park, OMG I feel cheated that I had not heard of it sooner.
+And I LOVED Europa Park, OMG, I feel cheated that I had not heard of it sooner.

-You may be asking if it’s so great why haven’t we heard of it?
-And I can’t answer that, apart from to add that Germany is a new country to my travel radar.
+You may be asking if it’s so great, why haven’t we heard of it?
+And I can’t answer that, apart from adding that Germany is a new country to my travel radar.
 Maybe this made me notice a little more.

 I have recently been so fortunate to have enjoyed a tour of the Baden Baden area, thank you to the lovely people at Fly Baden.
 And spend time at Europa Park to try out many of the amazing rides.
 This gave me a real chance to explore what is good and downright incredible about Europa-Park for families.
 And let me tell you there is a lot.